nwerosama/Daggerbot-RS/README.md

 Notable features;-
 - FSMP infrastructure with the HTTP backend being hosted separately
-- NATS messaging service support (for above)
+- gRPC service support (for above)
 - (Auto)moderation
 - Lua 5.4 environment for small parts of the bot
 - Autoresponders